The 20 Best Troyer Syndrome Doctors Near Me in Seattle, WA

 Offers Telehealth

-Desiree Roge is a Physiatrist in Seattle, Washington.
+Desiree Roge is a Pediatrics provider practicing medicine in Seattle, Washington.
 Dr. Roge is rated as an Experienced provider by MediFind in the treatment of Troyer Syndrome.
-Her top areas of expertise are Cerebral Palsy, Spasticity, Moebius Syndrome, and Spastic Diplegia Infantile Type.
-Dr. Roge is currently accepting new patients.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Cerebral Palsy, Spasticity, Moebius Syndrome, and Spastic Diplegia Infantile Type.

 Experienced in Troyer Syndrome